effigies/bids-derivatives/presentation.md

 --

-* PyBIDS provides programmatic access to files and metadata in BIDS datasets.
+* PyBIDS/BIDS-MATLAB provides programmatic access to files and metadata in BIDS datasets.

 --